GMShahzaib/outport/README.md

 ### 4. Accessing the Documentation

-Run your Express app and navigate to `/docs` to see the interactive documentation of your API.
+Run your app and navigate to `/docs` to see the interactive documentation of your API.